Project

 Real "callable instance method" object.

-Added by zverok (Victor Shepelev) over 4 years ago.
-Updated about 4 years ago.
+Added by zverok (Victor Shepelev) about 5 years ago.
+Updated almost 5 years ago.

 Status: